jameshughes89/cs101/site/topics/testing/testing.rst

     result = add_together(x, y)
     print(result)

-* In the above example, despite type hints being included, it would behave the same way as it did without type hints
+* In the above example, despite type hints being included, it would behave the same way as it did without type hints.

+    * It would still cncatenate the strings

 For Next Class